jasminelx/jasminelx.github.io/_projects/project-one.md

 The play didn't come without some hiccoups, namely our lead actor unforutnately having to leave the production about 3 weeks before opening night.
 That meant some quick thinking; rearranging the cast, a new rehearsal schedule and lots of discussions with the actors to get them familiar with their new roles!
 Fortunately Rhinoceros is play with 14 characters, designed to be play by just 8; during my casting, I had the good foresight to cast 9, just in case.
 In hindsight, that spare actor may have been one of the most important decisions I made.

 This production taught me more about leading a team than anything else I've ever done.
-Also how to remove green paint from clothing.
+It also taught me how to remove green paint from clothing.
 In the end, Rhinoceros was a huge success, and I'd do it all again in a heartbeat!